fastify/fastify/docs/Guides/Migration-Guide-V4.md

 [`@fastify/express`](https://github.com/fastify/fastify-express) will still be there and maintained.
 Use Fastify's [hooks](../Reference/Hooks.md) instead.

+### `reply.res` moved to `reply.raw`

+If you previously used the `reply.res` attribute to access the underlying Request object you'll instead need to depend on `reply.raw`.

+### Need to `return reply` to signal a "fork" of the promise chain

+In some situations, like when a response is sent asynchronously or when you're just not explicitly returning a response, you'll need to return the `reply` argument from your router handler.

 ## Non Breaking Changes

 ### Change of schema for multiple types